 |USD/CHF||EUR/CHF||SMI||EURO STOXX 50||DAX 30||CAC 40||FTSE 100||S&P 500||NASDAQ||NIKKEI||MSCI Emerging markets|

-Hold with a target of USD 50.
+Recommended as Hold with a target price of EUR 200.

 Freight provider K&N has reported first-quarter results, which were by and large satisfactory.
 Revenue was up 7% relative to the prior-year period while net profit edged down.

 The highlight was the marked increase in volumes for all segments (maritime, air and land freight).
 The group, whose business spans the entire value chain from planning and monitoring to transportation, logistics and warehousing, is gnawing away at rivals’ market shares.
 With a global presence in more than 100 countries, the group has first-class leading IT infrastructure enabling it to offer excellent service and high-grade efficiency and integration.

 After a lean period in which freight prices fell, there are now signs of improvement.
 The group boasts a copper-plated balance sheet that is debt free.
 It also offers an attractive dividend yield of more than 3.5%.